City Place Tower (Oklahoma City)

-City Place is a mixed-use tower skyscraper in downtown Oklahoma City, in the U.S. state of Oklahoma.
-At 440 ft (134m), it is the 4th tallest building in the city and has 33 floors.
+City Place is a mixed-use skyscraper in downtown Oklahoma City, in the U.S. state of Oklahoma.
+At 391 ft (119m), it is the 7th tallest building in the city and has 33 floors.
 Finished in 1931, it was Oklahoma City's tallest building for a short time before it lost the title to First National Center in the same year.
 In 2010, the top seven floors were converted into six condos; the penthouse condo occupies the top two floors.

-It is currently the 8th tallest building in Oklahoma.
+It is currently the 13th tallest building in Oklahoma.